 Luckily, by the strength of being open source software, WordPress has many protective plugins, functions, and techniques to save you.
 When used in an aggregate, these tools can defend you from vicious activity, hacks, spam and other threats.
 Let us have a look to few of these techniques today.

 Useful WordPress Security tips:

-For some reason, if you cannot upgrade to the latest wordpress version, do not let hackers know your current version.
+For some reason, if you cannot upgrade to the latest WordPress version, do not let hackers know your current version.
 As the bugs of previous releases are known to all through wordpress.org, it will easier for them to attack your website.
-You can hide your wordpress version number by following below instructions:
+You can hide your WordPress version number by below instructions:

 - If you are using an older theme, remove the following line from your theme’s header.php file

 - If you are using a newer theme, just add the following in your theme’s functions.php file